nicovece/cf-recipe-app/README.md

 ## Contributing

-This is a simple recipe management app.
+This is Nomalyze - a smart recipe management and analytics app.
 Feel free to contribute by adding new features or improving existing functionality.

 ## License